diegoescouto/powpow/README.md

-# skyflix
+# iptv
-skyflix is ​​an addon for stremio
+iptv is ​​an addon for stremio